GeONet: a neural operator for learning the Wasserstein geodesic: Background

 given the boundary data $u(\cdot,0) = u_0$ and $u(\cdot,T) = u_T$, where $\mathcal{D} := {\cal D}(a)$ denotes a non-linear differential operator in space that may depend on the input function $a \in {\cal A}$.
 Different from the classical neural network learning paradigm that is purely data-driven, a PINN has less input data (i.e., some randomly sampled data points from the solution $u = \Gamma^\dagger(a)$ and the boundary conditions) since the solution operator $\Gamma^\dagger$ has to obeys the induced physical laws governed by~\eqref{eqn:pinn}.
 Even though the PINN is mesh-independent, it only learns the solution for a {\it single} instance of the input function $a$ in the PDE~\eqref{eqn:pinn}.
 In order to learn the dynamical behavior of the inverse problem $\Gamma^\dagger : {\cal A} \to {\cal U}$ for an entire family of $\cal A$, we consider the operator learning perspective.

 The idea of using neural networks to approximate any non-linear continuous operator stems from the universal approximation theorem for operators~\citep{392253,LuJinPangZhangKarniadakis2021_DeepONet}.
 In particular, we construct a parametric map by a neural network $\Gamma : \mathcal{A}\times \Theta \rightarrow \mathcal{U}$ for a finite-dimensional parameter space $\Theta$ to approximate the true solution operator $\Gamma^{\dag}$.
-In this paper, we adopt the \emph{DeepONets} architecture to model $\Gamma$~\citep{LuJinPangZhangKarniadakis2021_DeepONet}.
+In this paper, we adopt the \emph{DeepONet} architecture~\citep{LuJinPangZhangKarniadakis2021_DeepONet}, suitable for their ability to learn mappings from pairings of initial input data~\citep{https://doi.org/10.48550/arxiv.2202.08942}, to model $\Gamma$.
 We refer the readers to Appendix~\ref{app:sec:DeepONets} for some basics of DeepONet and its enhanced versions.
-Then, the neural operator learning problem for finding the optimal $\theta^* \in \Theta$ can be done in the classical risk minimization framework via
+Then, the neural operator learning problem is to find an optimal $\theta^* \in \Theta$ as a minimizer of the classical risk minimization problem